Defining a new model type

 At some time in the future, we will actually be hosting schemas at a URL similar to the one above.
 This will allow schemas to be shared with tools built in languages other than Python.
 Until we have that hosting established, this works quite well and does not require any coordination among Python packages that define new models.
 Keep an eye out if you use this feature, though – the precise URL used may change.

-The next part of the file describes the array data, that is, things that are Numpy arrays on the Python side and images or tables on the FITS side.
+The next part of the file describes the array data; that is, things that are Numpy arrays on the Python side and images or tables on the FITS side.

-First, we describe the main "dq"
+First, we describe the main arrays, "dq" and "reference_data".

 properties: